kuanghl/stm32-gcc-cmake/STM32CubeF1/Projects/STM32F103RB-Nucleo/Examples/I2C/I2C_TwoBoards_RestartAdvComIT/readme.txt

 to call the correct HAL_I2C_Slave_Sequential_Receive_IT() function.
 This will allow Slave to enter in receiver mode and then acknowledge Master to send the Command code bytes through Interrupt.
 The Command code data is received and treated byte per byte through HAL_I2C_SlaveRxCpltCallback() in Slave side.
-If data received match with a Internal Command Code, set the associated index, which will use for Transmission process when requested by Master
+If data received match with a Internal Command Code, set the associated index, which will use for Tranmission process when requested by Master

 And so in Master side, each time the Slave acknowledge the byte received, Master transfer the next data from flash memory buffer to I2C1 TXDR register until "Request Command code" transfer completed.